PDC-support/benchmarks-procurement/benchmarks/Converge/README.md

 ### Obtaining benchmark results

-The benchmark should be run on the smallest number of nodes on which the benchmark runs and then using a steadily increasing number of nodes until the absolute performance stops improving.
+The benchmark must be run on the smallest number of nodes on which the benchmark runs and then using a steadily increasing number of nodes until the absolute performance stops improving.
 It will be assumed that any results using a larger number of nodes than is provided will not give improved performance.

-Enough intermediate data points between the largest run and the smallest run should also be given so that the expected performance on any number of nodes on which the job could be run can be inferred through interpolation with reasonable confidence.
+Enough intermediate data points between the largest run and the smallest run must also be given so that the expected performance on any number of nodes on which the job could be run can be inferred through interpolation with reasonable confidence.

-Both the best possible performance and results for each data point should be entered into the benchmark report.
+Both the best possible performance and results for each data point must be entered into the benchmark report.

 ## Contact